bernardphh/500px-APIless/README.md

 -	Not all exceptions are handled, especially with Selenium’s find_element… methods
 -	For the requests involved more than 1000 items (list of notifications, photos, users…), processing time takes longer time than I’d like it to.
-- TODO: putting thumbnails on the result files, create a GUI, run the slideshow ...
+- TODO: putting thumbnails on the result files, creating a graphical user interface, running a slideshow ...

 Prior to this project, I have zero knowledge on python and web scraping.
 I'm sure there are rooms for improvements.
 I left abundant comments in the code to make the intention clear, just in case someone wants to chip in.